Installing the XKS Proxy for your HSM

 This chapter focuses on the deployment of Securosys XKS Proxy within the AWS EC2 instance which is deployed in the Customer VPC in AWS.

-TLS by default (Java Key Store)
+3. Generate TLS Certificate (Java Key Store)

 There are multiple ways to generate a .jks file.
 In this example we are using openssl and keytool utilities.
 It is required to have these utilities preinstalled on the device where the .jks file will be created.